pnp/PnP-Tools/Solutions/SharePoint.Modernization/Modernization Framework release notes.md

 ### Changed

-- H4 to H6 elements now retain their formatting when converted to text
+- H4 to H6 elements now retain their formatting when converted to text when transforming wiki html
-- Combining italic/underline in combination with other type of formatting now works stable
+- Combining italic/underline in combination with other type of formatting now works stable when transforming wiki html
+- Strip out the "zero width space characters" when transforming wiki html

 ## [October release (prod) - version 1.0.1810.2]